SemBarner22/pebble/doc/index.rst

    *max_workers* is an integer representing the amount of desired process workers managed by the pool.
 If *max_tasks* is a number greater than zero, each worker will be restarted after performing an equal amount of tasks.
    *initializer* must be callable, if passed, it will be called every time a worker is started, receiving *initargs* as arguments.

-   The *context* parameter can be used to specify the multiprocessing.context_ object used for starting the worker processes.
+   The *context* parameter can be used to specify the multiprocess.context_ object used for starting the worker processes.

    .. data:: active